henbalmant/shoutr/README.md

-# README - wip
+# README - (WORK IN PROGRESS)

-All the versions of gems and dependencies is available on the Gemfile
+All the versions of gems and dependencies are available on the Gemfile

 Ruby version: 2.3.7